efvincent/archex5/README.md

 the `ProductCreated` event records the fact that the product was created.
 The command processor has the logic and opportunity to access resources such as databases or other APIs to determine if a command is valid when it is received, and what event or events should occur as a result of processing the command.
 Once the events are created and recorded, it is a permanent part of the history of the system.
 Events are **immutable**, once they are created and successfully written to the event store, they cannot be deleted during the normal course of events.

 As a practical matter most event sourced systems allow for compaction and/or removal of events as part of a retention scheme, but that's out of scope of this exercise.

+## Branch `step-6-cmdprocs` Command Processors & Memory Event Store
+Next we'll build the command processors.
+When a command hits a command processor, the job is to pull in whatever information is needed from the world to validate the command.
+Is it valid?
+If the command is valid and can be executed, the command processor **performs whatever action is dictated by the command**.
+In the most common case, the action to be executed is to mutate the durable state of the system (ie, to apply some CRUD operation).
+But that's definitely not the only possibility.
+Commands can trigger a credit card to be debited, an API call to be made to some external system, a stepper motor to articulate, a deploy to be started, etc.

+In our case, commands are performing CRUD operations on the entities in our domain - products.